 Portfolios of graduating seniors will be assessed each spring semester.
 The program collected portfolios from three students.
 Students choose the artifacts that they deem best fit the learning goals, and one artifact can meet more than one goal.
-The Literature Program had three seniors graduate in Spring 2009.
-Only two submitted portfolios.
-One committee member chose to supplement materials included in Portfolio 2 with other materials from other classes, and Portfolio 3 was pulled together from work that had been submitted during the course of that student's four years at Millikin.
-Because the process relies on self-selection--which can reveal much about student understanding of the learning goals--Portfolio 3 is evaluated separately, and the second committee member chose to assess only those artifacts submitted by the students.
+The Literature Program had one senior graduate in Spring 2010.

-Literature Portfolio 2009
+Literature Portfolio 2010

-Goal Portfolio 1 Portfolio 2 Average
+Goal Evaluator 1 Evaluator 2 Average

+Goal 1: 1 4 2.5

-Goal 1: essays related to genre 3 1.5 2.25
+essays related to genre

+Goal 2: 1 3 2

-Goal 2: essays related to contexts 2.5 1 1.75
+essays related to contexts

+Goal 3: 3 5 4

-Goal 3: essays employ critical theory 2.5 1.5 2
+essays employ critical theory

+Goal 4: 3 4 3.5

-Goal 4: scholarly essay 2 2 2
+scholarly essay